How to use a Brand Key Model to display your brand’s unique selling proposition

 Narrow down to your single most compelling and competitive reasoning for consumers to choose the brand over its competitors.
 We use the brand role from our Brand Idea tool, which we define as the summary link between the internal soul and the external reputation.

-9. Brand Idea or Brand Essence
+9. Using a Brand Idea or Brand Essence

 Everyone seems to call the short-form description of a brand by different names; brand DNA, big idea, brand essence or shout from the mountain.
 I keep it simple by calling it the brand idea.
 Essentially, to win in the marketplace, your brand idea must be interesting, simple, unique, inspiring, motivating, and ownable.